 Not only will I tell you WHICH exercises I chose, but also WHY they made my list!

-Let’s get started with my 8 favorite home bodyweight exercises for beginners and advanced alike!
+Let’s get started with my 8 favorite athome bodyweight exercises for beginners, intermediate and advanced alike!

 8 BEST BODYWEIGHT EXERCISES

-With these 8 moves we’re going to cover your entire body, including your lungs!
+With these 8 bodyweight moves we’re going to cover your entire body, including your lungs!

 Yes, this full body workout will take your breath away…. literally!

-It is also a workout that builds strength, and you’ll see what I mean when you try the exercises!
+It is also a workout that will build muscle mass and strength, and you’ll see what I mean when you try the exercises!